mkantrr/personal-turing-test-chatbot/README.md

 who have had close communication with me a good portion of my life over text messaging (SMS) as much as possible.

-A turing test, which was proposed as a measure of machine-human likeness (and often confused primarily as a measure of machine intelligence due to our nature as humans to measure intelligence) is a test in which the subject asks a series of questions in a text-based console.
+A turing test, which was proposed as a measure of machine-human likeness (and often confused primarily as a measure of machine intelligence due to our nature as humans to measure intelligence), is a test in which the subject asks a series of questions in a text-based console.
 The questions are given responses, and either the human or computer component of the experiement responds.
 The subject is then prompted to indicate whether the questions they ask or have asked either originate from a human or a computer solely based on those text responses, controlling any constants.